Frequently Asked Questions

 How is PitchVault different from other pitch deck analysis tools?

-Most pitch deck feedback tools give you a narrative summary.
-Here you get a score — every deck is run through a structured rubric calibrated to your funding stage, so a Seed deck is held to different standards than a Series A deck.
-The result is a VaultScore™ out of 100, a section-by-section breakdown, slide-by-slide feedback, and red flags phrased the way an investor would actually flag them in a real meeting.
+Every deck is run through a structured rubric calibrated to the founder's funding stage.
+A Seed deck is held to different standards than a Series A. The output is a VaultScore™ out of 100, a section-by-section breakdown, slide-by-slide analysis, and red flags written the way an investor would surface them in a first meeting — not suggestions, signals.

 How is PitchVault different from asking ChatGPT to review my deck?